Pet Sounds: Popular music and record production

-Despite limited initial commercial success, its impact was immediate and far-reaching, later influencing artists across rock, pop, hip hop, jazz, electronic, experimental, and punk.
+Despite limited initial commercial success, its impact was immediate and far-reaching, later influencing artists across rock, pop, hip-hop, jazz, electronic, experimental, and punk.
 Lenny Waronker, then a staff producer at Warner Bros.
-Records, said that Pet Sounds elevated studio artistry among West Coast artists: "Creative record-making took a giant step and it affected everybody who was caught up in it.
-It was a landmark record".
-In the UK, where it became a focal point in music circles, it signaled to songwriters that pop had ascended to a new level of creative ambition while numerous groups furthered their exploration of experimental recording techniques.
-(Note: English record producer Bobby Irwin echoed that Wilson's integration of songwriting, arranging, and studio experimentation set a new precedent, stating that "no one was doing what Brian was doing" in the contemporary pop landscape.)
-Historian John Robert Greene, in his 2010 book America in the Sixties, credits "God Only Knows" with redefining the popular love song; it is frequently praised as one of the greatest songs ever written.
+Records, said that Pet Sounds elevated studio artistry among West Coast artists.
+In the UK it signaled a new level of creative ambition for pop while numerous groups furthered their exploration of experimental recording techniques.
+(Note: English record producer Bobby Irwin felt that Wilson's integration of songwriting, arranging, and studio experimentation set a new precedent, stating that "no one was doing what Brian was doing" in the contemporary pop landscape.)
+"God Only Knows" is frequently praised as one of the greatest songs ever written; historian John Robert Greene, in his 2010 book America in the Sixties, credited it with redefining the popular love song.

-The album's production techniques remained foundational in modern music production through the 2010s.
-Composer Philip Glass, comparing its legacy to that of the Beatles' and Pink Floyd's recordings, felt that the album's "structural innovation", incorporation of classical elements in arrangements, and novel "production concepts", with hindsight, clarified its status as a defining work of its era.
-Atlantic contributor Jason Guriel wrote in a 2016 editorial—headlined "how Pet Sounds invented the modern pop album"—that Wilson's approach had anticipated contemporary methods reliant on digital tools and prefigured artists like Michael Jackson, Prince, and Radiohead, whose expansive studio projects echoed the album's ambition.
+The album's production techniques remained common in modern music production through the 2010s.
+Composer Philip Glass compared its legacy to that of the Beatles' and Pink Floyd's recordings, and felt that the album's "structural innovation", incorporation of classical elements in arrangements, and novel "production concepts", with hindsight, clarified its status as a defining work of its era.
+Atlantic contributor Jason Guriel argued that it marked popular music's first extended exploration of auteurism.

-Guriel argued that Wilson served as a precursor to modern producer-centric pop through Pet Sounds, marking popular music's first extended exploration of auteurism, from which Wilson "patented" the archetype of the reclusive studio-bound genius.
-(Note: Guriel further characterizes the work as a catalyst to the concept of high-stakes, album-length statements, exemplified by artists such as Kanye West, whose releases had generated widespread cultural discourse: "Wilson brought an ambition to pop that it hadn't previously known and helped make heroes out of producers.")
-Wilson's delivery of a masterwork album, together with his subsequent decline and aborted follow-up, later served as the object of comparisons between Syd Barrett, original frontman of Pink Floyd, and Kevin Shields, frontman of My Bloody Valentine, whose 1991 album Loveless was described by journalist Paul Lester as "the Pet Sounds of UK avant-rock".